-Rosa Multiflora or the Wild Rose is a favorite June bloom.
+Rosa Canina or the dog rose is a favorite June bloom.
 The blossoms make a fragrant elxir with raw honey and brandy and a rose petal jelly is a pink tinted seasonal delight.

-This wild flower grows in Woodlands and along field edges and in early June you can find it in Prospect and Central Park.
+This wild flower grows in Woodlands and along field edges and in early June you can find it around the New York area.

 Medicinally, rose is an anti inflammatory for skin and gut conditions, but, where I use most of its wisdom is to benefit the physical and emotional heart.
 As a tonic herb, Rose soothes frazzled nerves, eases grief and calms anxiety.
 Its a lovely addition to formulas for insomnia, grief and broken hearts.
 With heart shaped petals and a gentle fragrance the rose, offers the perfect panacea.